 Code has to engage with the relevant areas.

 As advice from a BMD breed club the Code of Ethics has to refer to breed relevant areas and not shy away from raising them just because some people would rather not but it also has to be realistic and recognise it is not feasible to set rigid criteria in all of these areas.
-The club via the Code of Ethics, should encourage breeders to engage with all the important issues in what ever way is appropriate to their own breeding lines.
-As far as the club is concerned a good responsible breeder will consider all relevant areas in a correct and appropriate manner and then make a considered and balanced choice about breeding partner’s for their breeding bitches in order to improve the breed.

 Contrary to what some people seem to think the Code is NOT saying to breeders that they HAVE to prioritise ‘Histio’ testing or only accept a certain level of Inbreeding or must not go beyond a certain hip or elbow score etc. It is not saying that ‘Histio’ testing for example is the absolute only thing to consider, this would be ridiculous.
 To put things coarsely it is no use breeding a dog that will never develop DM if it has a high chance of dying from cancer before it gets to the susceptible age for DM.
 Equally it is not good breeding Bernese with improved outlooks for cancers if they do not look and behave like Bernese or suffer pain and infirmity due to avoidable poor hips or elbows.
 Many people would say that at this moment in the breed’s development ‘Histio’ is a massive problem and therefore should be given some increased emphasis in the decision process but all aspects of breeding still need to be considered against each other for every potential combination and an informed balanced decision taken.
+‘Aspects of breeding’ include much more than health tests or temperament or conformation or size or coat or markings etc etc. All factors of the breed have to be taken into consideration and the Code of Ethics or any other responsible health advice is never about saying health should take absolute precedence over everything else.
+It is an important part and some aspects of it may need some priority in certain cases to reduce the chance of problems but the whole dog has to be taken into account.
+Some health tests, and indeed some aspects of size can be put into numbers and are clearly visible to everyone but that does not make them more important than the less quantifiable factors.

 Breed Enquirers